-This digital report offers an overview of the Seed Alliance’s work completed under the three-year program cycle 2012-2015, which was funded by IDRC and Sida.
+This website offers an overview of the Seed Alliance’s work from 2012 to 2018.
 It outlines the results and achievements of the Seed Alliance’s three regional small Grants and Awards programs:

 It also provides a comprehensive overview of the methodologies used, reporting practices, promotional and networking event management, communication activities, funding details, lessons learned, the challenges encountered and future work suggestions.